c0nstexpr/fishology/README.md

     - Adjust caught item judgement error.
 The smaller the value, the more strict the judgement, but may more likely to miss the fish.
 Please set the value under judging by client performance, network status, etc. Generally 0.1-1.0 would be fine.
+  - Auto recast and retry when failed.
+  - Adjust force recast time.
+Usually recast happened when loot drops down in a suitable height.
+But mod may not find the loot every time.
+After retrieving, force recast if waiting for loot time exceeds.
 - Notify on caught fish.
     - Configure notification level.
     - Configure notification message format, refer to